 Visit our Re-post guidelines

-A new study published in The Breast Journal, authored by researchers at the Department of Surgery, St. Luke's-Roosevelt Hospital Center, New York, NY confirms numerous past studies showing low bone mineral density lowers the risk of breast cancer,[i], [ii], [iii], [iv], [v], [vi], [vii], [viii], [ix], [x], [xi], [xii], [xiii] and validates the hypothesis that women with breast cancer and low bone mineral density will have lower breast cancer recurrence rates than women with so-called 'normal' bone density.
+A study published in The Breast Journal, authored by researchers at the Department of Surgery, St. Luke's-Roosevelt Hospital Center, New York, NY confirms numerous past studies showing LOW BONE MINERAL DENSITY reduces the risk of breast cancer,[i], [ii], [iii], [iv], [v], [vi], [vii], [viii], [ix], [x], [xi], [xii], [xiii] and validates the hypothesis that women with breast cancer and low bone mineral density will have lower breast cancer recurrence rates than women with so-called 'normal' bone density.

 In the study, titled, "Bone mineral density is a prognostic factor for postmenopausal Caucasian women with breast cancer," researchers reviewed the records of 309 breast cancer patients with complete follow-up and bone density tests within 1 year of their surgery.
 The results were reported as follows:

 "The outcome of patients with low bone density (t > -1.0) was compared to the outcome for patients with normal bone density (t < -1.1).
 Among the 193 patients with invasive breast cancers and low bone density, distant disease-free survival at 5 years was 96% compared to 84% for 114 patients with invasive breast cancers and normal bone density (p = 0.0239).
 Local disease-free survival was 94% for low bone density patients compared to 86% for patients with normal bone densities (p = 0.0794)."

 In summation, low bone mineral density is associated with a lower rate of local and distant breast cancer recurrence.

 The New Normal: Aging As A Disease